Controversies surrounding Don Bradman: Captaincy problems

 There was off-field intrigue in Australian cricket during 1935.
 Australia, scheduled to make its first full tour of South Africa the following summer, needed to replace the retired Bill Woodfull as captain.
 The Board of Control wanted Bradman to lead the team.
 However, on 8 August 1935, the Board announced that Bradman was unfit and that he was withdrawing from the squad; yet he led the South Australia team in a full programme of matches in the absence of the Australian players.
 Vic Richardson, who Bradman replaced as SA captain, was made Test captain, even though his form did not warrant a place in the Australian team.

-Chris Harte has thoroughly researched the files of the SACA, and written histories of both the SACA and Australian cricket.
+Chris Harte has thoroughly researched the files of the South Australian Cricket Association (SACA), and written histories of both the SACA and Australian cricket.
 His analysis of the situation is that an (unspecified) prior commercial agreement forced Bradman to remain in Australia.
 Moreover, Harte attributes an ulterior motive to the SACA's recruitment of Bradman.
 The issue of the off-field behaviour of Vic Richardson, and some other regular SA players, had festered over a number of years and the SACA was desperate for a solution.
 Therefore, they wanted Bradman to provide new leadership and improve discipline, as well as score runs.
 Bradman became a committeeman of the SACA, and a selector of the SA and Australian teams.
 He took his adopted state to victory in the Sheffield Shield for the first time in ten years and set a string of SA records along the way.

 In South Africa, the Australia team had a very successful tour and senior players such as Bill O'Reilly were pointed in their comments about the enjoyment of playing under Richardson's captaincy.
 A clique of players who were openly hostile toward Bradman formed during the tour.
 For some, the prospect of playing under Bradman was daunting, as was the knowledge that he would be sitting in judgment of their abilities in his role as a selector.

 To start the new season, the Test side played a rest of Australia team captained by Bradman at Sydney in early October 1936.
 The Test XI suffered a big defeat, due to Bradman's 212 and a bag of twelve wickets by leg-spinner Frank Ward.
 Rather undiplomatically, Bradman let the members of the Test team know that despite their recent success, they were not quite as good as they believed themselves to be.